jacksund/simmate/docs/getting_started/analyze_and_modify_structures/quick_start.md

 In this tutorial, you will learn about the most important class in Simmate: the `Structure` class.
 Beginners will also be introduced to classes and the Spyder IDE.

+!!! warning
-> :warning: Simmate still uses [pymatgen](https://pymatgen.org/) under the hood, so this tutorial is really one for using pymatgen.
+    Simmate uses [pymatgen](https://pymatgen.org/) under the hood, so this tutorial is really one for using pymatgen.
 [Their guides](https://pymatgen.org/usage.html) also are useful, but they are written for those already familiar with python.

 # The quick tutorial